nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding points: `addpoints`

-Add points for a member in the loyalty program.
+Adds points for a member in the loyalty program.

 Format: `addpoints n/MEMBER_NAME p/POINTS`